2017 Mexican Grand Prix: Race

 Ricciardo took a 20 place grid penalty after replacing a part on his power unit before the race.

-Verstappen managed to force himself past Vettel at the second corner and in doing so allowed Hamilton to overtake Vettel.
+Verstappen managed to get himself past Vettel at the second corner and in doing so allowed Hamilton to overtake Vettel.
 However, Vettel, on the entry to the third corner, clipped Verstappen's right rear tyre and then made a larger impact to Hamilton's right rear tyre.
 This greatly damaged Vettel's front wing and he had to pit on the first lap to get it replaced.
 While Verstappen survived the contact with Vettel and minor contact with Hamilton, Hamilton obtained a puncture from the collision with Vettel and had to limp back to the pits and replace his tyres.
 This left both championship contenders in last with Vettel 19th and Hamilton in 20th, 24 seconds further behind.
 After the first lap, the running order was Verstappen, Bottas, Ocon, Hülkenberg, Sainz, Pérez and Lance Stroll.
 Sainz then spun in the high speed section and had to pit for new tyres and came out in 19th place.
 With Hamilton now out of the points, Vettel needed to finish 2nd in order to keep his championship hopes alive and he swiftly made his way through the field, while Hamilton, with rear diffuser damage, struggled to make his way past Sainz.
 In the 24th lap, Hülkenberg retired with an engine problem in what was his fourth retirement in five races and his third in a row.
 Brendon Hartley's Toro Rosso ground to a halt on the 31st lap and brought out the Virtual Safety Car, allowing Räikkönen to jump Ocon into 3rd place and Stroll to jump Pérez into 5th place.
 Vettel, by the flag, had managed to battle his way to fourth place, but it wasn't enough to stop Hamilton, who finished 9th, from winning the World Championship.
 Ricciardo (who had retired after a few laps while running in the points), Sainz and Marcus Ericsson, having been running the points for a long time, were the other retirees.
 Verstappen won for the third time in his career ahead of Bottas and Räikkönen.